NybergWISC/model_development_workflow/SimpleBlockX4.md

 format importable by SpaceClaim or Cubit/Trelis.
 The preferred format is ACIS (.sat)._
   1. Create four solid bricks/cubes with edges of length 100cm that are separated by 50 cm
-      * In Solidworks/Catia you can either make an assembly from 4 cubes or one part with 4 cubes - Either will work, but depending on the ACIS exporter the program may ask you to convert file to part.
+      * In Solidworks/Catia you can either make an assembly from 4 cubes or one part with 4 cubes.
+      * Either will work, but depending on the ACIS exporter the program may ask you to convert file to part.
 This is fine, the volumes will remain separate entities in the next steps.
   2. Export the assembly/part to ACIS format (.sat file extension)